Moniaar/SDO_Course/README.md

 4. If an apostrophe is used, then double quotes are required.
 5. Python keeps track of the variable changes even if you changed its value after initilization
 6. Python is case senstive btw
 7. As a convenience in Python, you can assign values to multiple variables at the same time, using just one line of code.
-This is known in Python as "unpacking".
+This is known in Python as "unpacking", This will work as long as the number of values matches the number of variables.
+8. It is a good practice in python to assign constants values to capital string names
+9. You can convert a value to become an integer by wrapping the value inside the int() function.
+This is known as casting
+10. String comparison can be useful, for example, when comparing if the text a person entered is equaivalent to the saved password.
+11. You can make lists inside other lists
+12. Using -1 as the index position always returns the last item in a list
+13. Simplest way to add a new element to a list is to use the append() method
+14. You can remove an item from a list by using the del statement.
+All del needs is the name of the list and the element's index position that you would like remove